 Hey, I'm Jamin.

-Frustration is probably my most productive emotion.
-PacketTotal (now DynamiteLab) started as a weekend project.
-The netsec problem space is rich and the tooling for digging into packet captures felt way more painful than it needed to be, so I built something and threw it on the internet.
+PacketTotal (now DynamiteLab) was that — the netsec tooling for digging into packet captures felt way more painful than it needed to be, so I built something and threw it on the internet.
 I didn't expect anyone to use it.
 Then the security community did, which surprised me.
 Then it got acquired, which surprised me more.
 Neither outcome was in the plan, mostly because there wasn't one.
+Now I run the Detection Platform at Huntress, basically the engine room for threat detection at scale, processing millions of events per minute across endpoints and identities.

 On the side I'm working on FileProxy , a single API that sits in front of S3, Google Drive, Dropbox, and wherever else your files ended up.
 It's the kind of problem that doesn't justify a dedicated product until you've written the same integration three times, and then it does (maybe? lol).